A characterization of alternating links in thickened surfaces

+Thus, for a non-split checkerboard colorable link $L$ in any thickened surface, there are two $S^*$-equivalence classes of spanning surfaces.
+Indeed, the black and white surfaces represent the two $S^*$-equivalence classes, and any other spanning surface for $L$ is $S^*$-equivalent to either the black or the white surface.

-More generally, given a spanning surface $F$ for a link $L \subset \Si \times I$ in a connected thickened surface of positive genus, we can construct a new spanning surface by connecting $F$ to a parallel copy of $\Si$ near $\Si \times \{0\}$ by a small thin tube $\tau$.
+More generally, given a spanning surface $F$ for a link $L \subset \Si \times I$ in a connected thickened surface, we can construct a new spanning surface by connecting $F$ to a parallel copy of $\Si$ near $\Si \times \{0\}$ by a small thin tube $\tau$.
 Let $F' = F \#_{\tau} \Si$ denote the new spanning surface.
-Then it is not difficult to see that $F$ and $F'$ represent the two $S^*$-equivalence classes of spanning surfaces for $L$.
+When $L$ is non-split, it is not difficult to see that $F$ and $F'$ represent the two $S^*$-equivalence classes of spanning surfaces.

 In the case that $F$ is a checkerboard surface for $L$, the correction term $\frac{1}{2}e(F,L)$ is given by a sum of incidence numbers of crossings of type I or II (see \Cref{figure-3}).
 The incidence number of a crossing $x$ is denoted $\eta_x$ and is defined by setting